inex/ixp-manager-docs-md/docs/features/routers.md

 It can be useful to know that the scripts for updating the router configuration for AS112, route collector and route server BGP daemons run successfully.
 At INEX for example, we have three LANs and so 10 individual servers running a total of 30 Bird instances which is unwieldy to check and monitor manually.

 When viewing routers in IXP Manager, you may have noticed the *Last Updated* column which will initially show *(unknown)*.
-All our update scripts (see above) trigger the updated API call when a route configuration run has completed successfully.
+Our update script (see above) trigger the updated API call when a route configuration run has completed successfully.
 Note that this does not mean that a configuration has necessarily changed but rather that the update script ran and executed correctly.
 In other words: *the configuration was successfully pulled from IXP Manager, compared to the running configuration and, if changed, successfully applied*.

 The API call to update the *last updated* field to *now* is a POST as follows: